Coronavirus Information for Students

 Dear Eastman Graduate Students,

-Graduate student support systems:Eastman students who are still in Rochester and who are in need of food and basic provisions may submit requests for groceries through the Food Pantry.
-The River Campus Food Pantry will supply items to the ESM pantry via Food Link, and ESM students can arrange for an order and pick-up time, Monday-Friday, 10:00 am-4 pm, by emailing email@example.com.You will be asked to complete a pantry preference form, and orders may take one business day to process.
+The ESM Food Pantry has been up and running, and ESM students can arrange for an order and pick-up time by emailing firstname.lastname@example.org.
+You will be asked to complete a pantry preference form, and orders may take one business day to process.

-The CARE Network is accepting and reviewing referrals and offering virtual appointments to students in need of support.
+The CARE Network is accepting and reviewing referrals and offering virtual appointments to students in need of support, wherever they may be.
 If you or someone you know needs help getting connected to a resource, or if you have a concern, but don’t know who to contact, please submit a referral at https://www.rochester.edu/care/.
-Our Graduate Advisor, Mr. Peterson (firstname.lastname@example.org), serves as the CARE Network liaison for Eastman.
+Our Graduate Advisor, Mr. Peterson (email@example.com), serves as the CARE Network liaison for Eastman.

 Senior Associate Dean of Graduate Studies